pykale/transparentML/content/08-glm-svm/quiz-sum-ref.md

 # Quiz and summary

-## Quiz
+## Quiz 8

-_Not for now.
-To finish in the next cycle._ Complete [Quiz](https://forms.gle/8Q5Z7Z7Z7Z7Z7Z7Z7) to check your understanding of this topic.
+Complete [**Quiz 8**](https://docs.google.com/forms/d/e/1FAIpQLSdCmpkgtHfTdlEumAkx0fAgKESzavvEu4UjAZ5roUC8BrU8hQ/viewform?usp=sf_link) to check your understanding of this topic.
 You are advised to score at least 50% to proceed to the next topic.

 ## Summary